SPantoja-Proj/macmini-homelab-tripleboot/README.md

 `Warning` I do not recommend attempting to install a macOS version that is not officially supported on the Mac Mini.

-## Windows 10 Boot USB Preparation
+## Windows 10 Boot USB Preparation (Using balenaEtcher)

+This section explains how to create a bootable Windows 10 USB installer using balenaEtcher, a simple and cross‑platform flashing tool.
+The resulting USB can be used to install or repair Windows 10 on compatible hardware.

 `Requirements`